mozilla/kitsune/docs/celery.rst

+.. _celery-chapter:

 =================
 Celery and Rabbit
 =================

 Kitsune uses `Celery <http://celeryproject.org/>`_ to enable offline task processing for long-running jobs like sending email notifications and re-rendering the Knowledge Base.

-Though Celery supports multiple message backends, we use, and recommend that you use, `RabbitMQ <http://www.rabbitmq.com/>`_.
-RabbitMQ is an AMQP message broker written in Erlang.
+Though Celery supports multiple message backends, we use, and recommend that you use, `RabbitMQ
+<http://www.rabbitmq.com/>`_.
+RabbitMQ is an AMQP message broker
+written in Erlang.

 When is Celery Appropriate
 ==========================

 You can use Celery to do any processing that doesn't need to happen in the current request-response cycle.
 Examples are generating thumbnails, sending out notification emails, updating content that isn't about to be displayed to the user, and others.

 Ask yourself the question: "Is the user going to need this data on the page I'm about to send them?"
 If not, using a Celery task may be a good choice.

 RabbitMQ
 ========

 Installing
 ----------